 Leiden University Master's graduates are sought-after employees at (inter)national organisations.
 Our graduates are known for their combination of robust academic training, in-depth and relevant knowledge, and critical, multidisciplinary approach to problem-solving.

-The graphs below are based on alumni data from the MA in History.
+The graphs below are based on alumni data from the MA Colonial and Global History 2016-2020.

 In which sector do students find jobs?

 - 11 % Culture, sports and recreation